Final of the article about click matter into DSF and PCM (FLAC, WAV, AIFF, etc.) files after ISO (1-bit audio) extraction. Clicks inside audio stuff.

 First need research used audio player for gapless playback capabilty and turn it on.

-need learn extracted DSF and PCM files at borders.
+For a finding of click cause need learn extracted DSF and PCM files at borders.
 Sometomes in big scale.

 Any known me type of clicks may be fixed.